jainikbakshi/HackNUthon_final/README.md

 Our project aims to contribute to the advancement of the field of cybersecurity and provide valuable insights for policy-makers and law enforcement agencies working to combat cyberterrorism and extremism.

+## Flow of the project

+1. Ahmia.py scrapes all the onion websites for a particular keyword which is chosen randomly by the computer.
+2. If a user wants to access data of "N" files, N is given as an input to the tor1.py file which scrapes the data out of first "N" Onion files.
+3. Run text.py to filter all the html tags and get the raw data.
+4. app.py is a flask based GUI.

+It is still not connected whole with the backend, but we plan to do it in near future.

 ## Our GUI

 ### Home Page